 Where is Scandinavia?
 It’s a question we hear often and it’s harder to answer that one might think.
 What constitutes a Scandinavian country changes depending on the context, and on who you ask.
 If you’re talking about geography, culture, or language, the answer may be different.
-When you throw the word “Nordic” into the mix, things get even less clear; when do you use “Nordic,” and when do you use “Scandinavian?”
+When you throw the word “Nordic” into the mix, things get even less clear as you tackle Nordic vs Scandinavian in different contexts; when do you use “Nordic,” and when do you use “Scandinavian?”
 Some people seem to use them interchangeably, while others assign specific meanings to each word.

-While we can’t pretend that everyone agrees on the definitions, we’ve gathered the various terms and the context in which they’re applied to try to make sense of this Northern mess.
+While we can’t pretend that everyone agrees on the definitions and origins, we’ve gathered the various terms and the context in which they’re applied to try to make sense of this Northern mess.

-Here is the definitive answer to “where is Scandinavia?”
+Here is the definitive answer to “Where is Scandinavia?” and “What countries make up Scandinavia?”
 Sort of.

 What does the word “Scandinavia” mean?

-The term “Scandinavia” arose in the early 18th century as a result of Danish and Swedish universities championing the shared history, mythology, arts, and culture of Denmark, Sweden, and Norway.
+The origin of the word “Scandinavia” arose in the early 18th century as a result of Danish and Swedish universities championing the shared history, mythology, arts, and culture of Denmark, Sweden, and Norway.
 The base of the movement was Scania, also known as Skåne, the southernmost province of Sweden; this gave rise to the term “Scandinavia.”
-Remember: until 1814, Denmark and Norway were actually united under one kingdom.
+Remember: until 1814, Denmark and Norway were actually united under one kingdom (hence their joint love of hygge).
 After that time, Norway and Sweden were under one kingdom until Norway’s independence in 1905.
+“Scania” and “Scandinavia” are considered to have the same etymology.

 We’ve started with the easy one!
 When referencing the geographic region of Scandinavia, there are three countries: Denmark, Sweden, and Norway.
 Greenland, which is a Danish territory, and the Faroe Islands, which is a self-governing part of Denmark, are also included in the list.